Skip to main content

 • Apparent failure of the equipment to function properly at normal settings may indicate faulty application of the dispersive electrode or failure of an electrical lead.
 Do not increase power before checking for obvious defects or misapplication.

-• Associated equipment and BMC RF Devices should be selected with a rated accessory voltage equal to or greater than the maximum output voltage of the mode it is to be used for.
+• Associated equipment and RF Devices should be selected with a rated accessory voltage equal to or greater than the maximum output voltage of the mode it is to be used for.

 • The mains power cord of the Generator must be connected to a properly grounded receptacle to avoid the risk of electric shock.
 Extension cords, portable multiple socket outlets and/or adapter plugs must not be used.
 The mains power cord assembly should be periodically checked for damaged insulation or connectors.